 Keeping Mental Health at the Forefront

-Once the current months-long process comes to a close, the 800-273-TALK (8255), 10-digit number, which diverts callers to: “one of 163 crisis centers, where counselors answered 2.2 million calls last year,” will cease, and whenever there is a mental health emergency, residents in the U.S. will be able to dial 988, and receive the attention which 911 callers are given when they need first-responders for other emergencies.
+Once the current months-long process comes to a close, the line for 800-273-TALK, which diverts callers to one of 170 crisis centers will cease, and whenever there is a mental health emergency, residents in the U.S. will be able to dial 988, and receive the attention which 911 callers are given when they need first-responders for other emergencies.

-The Chief Executive Officer of the suicide prevention non-profit, Lines for Life, Dwight Holton, noted: “The three-digit number is really going to be a breakthrough in terms of reaching people in a crisis.
+The Chief Executive Officer of the suicide prevention non-profit, Lines for Life, Dwight Holton, noted, “The three-digit number is really going to be a breakthrough in terms of reaching people in a crisis.
 No one is embarrassed to call 911 for a fire or an emergency.
-No one should be embarrassed to call 988 for a mental health emergency.
-It’s not a hotline, it’s a ‘warmline’: It gives mental health help before a crisis heats up.
+No one should be embarrassed to call 988 for a mental health emergency.”

-Last year, an investigation conducted by USA TODAY, included a report from the Centers for Disease Control and Prevention, which stated that over: “47,000 Americans killed themselves in 2017” ; and that post 1999, the rate of suicide has shot up by 33%.
-Indeed, the National Suicide Prevention Lifeline’s director, John Draper, remarked: “There’s been so much more put into every one of those causes of death than suicide. … If you didn’t do anything for heart disease and you didn’t do anything for cancer, then you’d see those rates rise, too” .
+Last year, an investigation conducted by USA TODAY, included a report from the Centers for Disease Control and Prevention, which concluded that over 47,000 Americans killed themselves in 2017 and that post-1999, the rate of suicide has shot up by 33%.
+Indeed, the National Suicide Prevention Lifeline’s director, John Draper, remarked, “There’s been so much more put into every one of those causes of death than suicide… If you didn’t do anything for heart disease and you didn’t do anything for cancer, then you’d see those rates rise, too.”